-Ite m Description Results 1 All h Yes No N/A 2 Deck king is free of trash and debris Yes No N/A 3 All d All decking is fastened and ready for inspection Yes No N/A 4 All p our stop is complete Yes No N/A 5 Stud welding activities are complete on current floor and floor above Yes No N/A 6 Acce ess to floor installed by trade other than Iron Worker must have either: Yes No N/A 6a Extension ladders, 2 must be installed prior to 20 workers on the floor Yes No N/A 6b Double gang ladder Yes No N/A 6c Stairs with guardrail installed Yes No N/A 6d Scaffold stair tower Yes No N/A 7 Wire Rope Guard Rail Yes 7a Minimum 1⁄4" cable with 2 clamps at each end with appropriate spacing, torque, and tail Yes No N/A 7b Top rail must be installed at 42" (+/- 3") above finished floor Yes No N/A 7c 7c Maintain deflection of less than 2" with posts located at interval to maintain cable deflection requirements.
+Ite m Description Results 1 All h oles as defined by OSHA are covered with an OSHA compliant hole cover Yes No N/A 2 Deck Yes No N/A 3 All decking is fastened and ready for inspection Yes No N/A 4 All p All pour stop is complete Yes No N/A 5 Stud welding activities are complete on current floor and floor above Yes No N/A 6 Acce ess to floor installed by trade other than Iron Worker must have either: Yes No N/A 6a Extension ladders, 2 must be installed prior to 20 workers on the floor Yes No N/A 6b Double gang ladder Yes No N/A 6c Stairs with guardrail installed Yes No N/A 6d Scaffold stair tower Yes No N/A 7 Wire Rope Guard Rail Yes No N/A 7a Minimum 1⁄4" cable with 2 clamps at each end with appropriate spacing, torque, and tail Yes No N/A 7b Top rail must be installed at 42" (+/- 3") above finished floor Yes No N/A 7c Maintain deflection of less than 2" with posts located at interval to maintain cable deflection requirements.
 Yes No N/A 7d Install turn buckles every 120' or 4 bays and not to exceed 1 change in direction Yes No N/A 7e Install 2 sets of turn buckles for every shaft opening larger than 30sft opening Yes No N/A 7f Install post kicker at every change in direction.
-Kicker to align with wire rope direction Yes No N/A 7g Flag top rail, at minimum, every 6'.
-Yes No N/A 8 Shaft debris netting install withinfloors Yes No N/A 9 Loading Zone(s) is coordinated with turnbuckle placement Yes No N/A 10 Other Steel Contr ractor Competent Person Signature
+Kicker to align with wire rope direction Yes No N/A 7g Yes No N/A 8 Shaft debris netting install withinfloors Ye 9 Loading Zone(s) is coordinated with turnbuckle placement Yes No N/A 10 Other Steel Contr ractor Competent Person Signature